Create a Survey in less than 60 seconds!

 • If there are service charges for making a payment, you must inform respondents beforehand.

-• In case of payment failures, mention the estimated days by when it’ll be credited back.
+• In case of payment failures, mention the estimated days by which it’ll be credited back.

 FAQs On Payments & Integrations

 The payment methods are what Stripe allows as major credit cards for payments.
-See the list of cards here.
+You can refer to the list of supported cards.

 No, Stripe only collects specific details about the payments in an encrypted form and does not have access to survey-related data.